lsgs/redcap-extended-randomisation2/README.md

 * Alternative randomization algorithms beyond REDCap's built-in stratified permuted block randomization (via the `redcap_randomize_record()` hook)
 * Batch randomization for randomizing multiple records in sequence

-Enable randomization for your project and configure extended options on the Randomization Setup page:
+Enable randomization for your project and configure extended options via an additional step ("**STEP 5**") on the Randomization Setup page:

 * Biased coin minimization with customizable stratum weightings and allocation ratios
 * Random integer in specified range